MDVCLE123/Chart_Agent/PLAN.md

-echo "⚠️  This will destroy ALL infrastructure!" read -p "Are you sure? (yes/no): " confirm if [ "$confirm" = "yes" ]; then cd terraform terraform destroy -auto-approve echo "✅ All resources deleted.
+echo "⚠️  This will destroy ALL infrastructure!" read -p "Are you sure? (yes/no): " confirm if [ "$confirm" = "yes" ]; then cd pulumi pulumi destroy -auto-approve echo "✅ All resources deleted.
 Cost: $0/month" else echo "Teardown cancelled"